 Categories

-Azure-AD Conditional Access
+Conditional Access ENTRA ID

 Block Access for all non-Intune MDM enrolled mobile devices in Conditional Access